phuslu/log/README.md

 	// EndWithMessage determines if output message in the end.
 	EndWithMessage bool

-	// TimeField specifies an optional field name for time parsing in output.
-	TimeField string

 	// Template specifies an optional text/template for creating a
 	// user-defined output format, available arguments are: